kbeswick/taking-the-plunge-trln2019/index.md

 Currently we use a tool I mentioned at the beginning of this talk, Suma to do this.
 The use of Suma is very expensive though, because it relies on manual data collection by humans.
-What if we could use deep learning to learn more about the use of our furniture?
+What if we could use deep learning to learn more about the use of our furniture and spaces?

 ---
 # Approach